ibi-group/git-it-together/README.md

 #### Run

-    npm start
+    SLACK_TOKEN=secret GH_TOKEN=secret GH_REPOS=johndoe/somerepo,johndoe/anotherrepo npm start

 This will start the server locally until `Ctrl-C` is pressed.
+You'll then be able to communicate with the bot on a channel the bot has been invited to.

 **Note:** You will need to pass all the required env vars.